2019ChenGong/Feta-Pro/README.md

 ```
 python eval.py --method DP-FETA-Pro --data_name mnist_28 --epsilon 10.0 --exp_path exp/dp-feta-pro/<the-name-of-file>
 ```
 The results are recorded in `exp/pdp-diffusion/<the-name-of-file>/stdout.txt`.
+Besides, these files also record the IS, Precision, Recall, and FLD of our method and seven baselines, as shown in Table 10.

 For Figure3 and Figure4, please refer to `plot/visualization.py` and `plot/fid_curve.py` and change the `log_files` in codes.